azuredevcollege/aks/dapr-secrets-aad-pod-identity/README.md

 ## Summary

 With Azure KeyVault in a dapr secretstore component it is possible to store all necessary secrets centrally and access them even within the dapr component definition.
-Developers only program against the dapr components and do not need to keep any secrets in the code or implement code that accesses a KeyVault.
+Developers only program against the dapr components and do not need to keep any secrets in the code or implement code that accesses a KeyVault directly.